 Originally this baked cornflake chicken recipe was served with a side of homemade cranberry sauce, green beans, broccoli, and rice.

 In my house, we’re more likely to serve the chicken with rice, some type of dip, and cut up vegetable spears like carrots, peppers, or cucumbers.
+During the summer months, fresh corn on the cob with a cucumber and tomato salad is the perfect accompaniment to this meal.
+Bonus points if you have some watermelon or grilled peaches for dessert.

 Cornflake Chicken Variations

 While this recipe is classic Babby, there are lots of ways to mix it up.
 Babby’s favorite was Special K. My house prefers the lighter, crackly taste of Rice Krispies to the heartier taste of corn flakes.
-So we pretty much just talk about crispy chicken, rather than the cornflake variety.
+So we pretty much just talk about crispy chicken rather than the cornflake variety.

 For those wanting a different binding agent than butter, you can substitute eggs or just egg whites instead.
 We’ll often substitute olive oil or coconut oil for the butter.